Takeda Shingen

-Takeda Shingen (武田 信玄) was daimyo of Kai Province during the Sengoku period of Japan.
-Known as "the Tiger of Kai", he was one of the most powerful daimyo of the late Sengoku period, and credited with exceptional military prestige.
-Shingen was based in a poor area with little arable land and no access to the sea, but he became one of Japan's leading daimyo.
+Takeda Shingen (武田 信玄) was a Japanese samurai and daimyō of the Sengoku period.
+Known as the "Tiger of Kai", he was one of the most powerful daimyō of the late Sengoku period and was credited with exceptional military prestige.
+Despite being based in Kai Province, a poor area with little arable land and no access to the sea, he became one of Japan's leading daimyō.
 His skills are highly esteemed and on par with Mōri Motonari.